Characters: Naruto - Other Leaf Village Members

 - Meaningful Name: "Umino Iruka" is a riff on "umi no iruka," or "sea dolphin."
 In a few filler episodes, he can use echolocation.

 - Nose Bleed: Gets these from Naruto's perverted jutsus, and Naruto nicknames him this at one point.

 - Not So Different: He realizes that he and Naruto had very similar childhoods, and he thus is the first person to acknowledge him as more than the Nine-Tails' host.

 - Papa Wolf: To most of his students, but especially towards Naruto.

 - Parental Abandonment: Both his parents were killed by the Nine-Tailed Fox.

-- Reasonable Authority Figure: Though he initially didn't like Naruto at first, he quickly realized that Naruto was his own person and not the Nine-Tails.
+- Reasonable Authority Figure: Though he initially didn't like Naruto at first in a filler arc, he quickly realized that Naruto was his own person and not the Nine-Tails' host.

 - So Proud of You: To Naruto on numerous occasions as he grows and matures throughout the series, but especially after Jiraiya's death and Pain's invasion of Konoha.

 - Stern Teacher: But also a kind one.

 - Team Mom and Team Dad: More the former than the latter, though.